polascin/renaltales/docs/REFACTORING_PLAN.md

 # RenalTales Application Refactoring Plan

+> **⚠️ ARCHIVED DOCUMENT**: This refactoring plan has been largely implemented.
+This document is kept for historical reference.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for the current architecture documentation.

 ## Executive Summary

 This document outlines a comprehensive refactoring plan for the RenalTales application to modernize the codebase, improve maintainability, and enhance performance.

 ## Current State Analysis